jiro4989/setup-nim-action/README.md

 <!-- vim-markdown-toc -->

+## `v2` version was released :tada:

+setup-nim-action has released `v2` ( #491 ).

+setup-nim-action `v1` depended on `choosenim`.
+One day, an issue occurred that installation became very slow with `choosenim`.
+This process took between 6 and 20 minutes.

+I changed setup-nim-action so that is does not use choosenim to solve this problem.

 ## Migration to v2 from v1

 1. Upgrade version of setup-nim-action to `v2` from `v1`
 1. Change cache key to clear cache if you are using it.
-   The key can be anything if the cache will be cleared
+   The key can be anything if the cache will be cleared.
+   Nothing to do if you are not using `actions/cache`
 1. Remove `yes` and `no-color` parameters if you are using it.
-These parameters are not used now
+   These parameters are not used now.
+   Nothing to do if you are not these parameters

 ```diff
  steps: